 Selma is gorgeous.
 It is beautifully shot and directed.
 It’s a film that evokes strong feelings in its audience, and a lot of that work is done by the frame and movement of the camera.
 Selma has a very personal feel.
 Part of its goal is to present the people involved in Selma as deeply human; so, that it feels personal is apt.
 The framing is tight throughout the film, often zoomed in on the faces of those whose lives we’re being let into.
 At times, I felt as though I were looking directly into the characters’ eyes, like I was there, in the room with them.
 This is what good Art does: puts us in a place we’ve never been.
 And engrosses us.
 Selma‘s movement and pacing keeps you so engaged, you walk out of the theater surprised that it’s been over 2 hours since you walked in.

-I’ve already talked about how the events of Selma are less known to the general public than are other moments during the Civil Rights Era.
+I’ve already talked about how the events of Selma are less known to the general public than other moments during the Civil Rights Era.
 That alone is a good reason to see this film.
 More significantly, Selma offers a relatively complex and nuanced picture of the movement and its players, including King himself.
 The film highlights the stories of several women involved in a movement that suffered the sexism of its day — women from various walks of life, from Coretta King and Diane Nash to Viola Liuzzo and Annie Lee Cooper.
-The movie shows the contention between King’s SCLC and the younger, more grassroots SNCC, while also revealing the rarely recognized ideological similarities between MLK and post-Hajj Malcolm X. Perhaps most notably, David Oyelowo masterfully portrays Dr King as both tragically and beautifully human: the man we’ve forgotten amid the fog of myth we’ve created.
+The movie shows the contention between King’s SCLC and the younger, more grassroots SNCC, while also revealing the rarely recognized ideological similarities between MLK and post-Hajj Malcolm X. Perhaps most notably, David Oyelowo masterfully portrays Dr King as both tragically and beautifully human: the man we’ve forgotten amid the myth we’ve created.
 It’s still just a movie.
 It isn’t a scholarly monograph or even a PBS documentary series.
 So it isn’t as complex or nuanced as actual history.
 Director Ava DuVernay takes certain (small) liberties with timelines so that we are able, in a short span, to feel what those at Selma felt.
 But (again) that’s what good movies do.

 3. Show, Don’t Tell